cwmacken/carne-asada/README.md

 src/main.jsx, this file contains all your client side routes and creates your redux store.
 More information on React Router can be found [here](https://github.com/ReactTraining/react-router).

-### routes
+### Routes

-routes/index.js, this file establishes all your backend routes.
-As noted in the file the ./routes/index.js file in brought in under the /server sub directory; this means that all routes in the routes/index.js have /server in their URL.
-This helps avoid some headaches dude to the fact that we are rendering the views on the client's browser.
+routes/index.js, this file establishes all your backend routes. ./routes/index.js is brought in under the /server sub directory; this means that all routes in the routes/index.js have /server/ in their URL.
+This helps avoid some headaches associated with rendering the views on the client's browser.

-### base files
+### Base files

 config.js contains all configurations (API keys, static domains, references that differ between dev and production)